stackbuilders/tutorials/tutorials/haskell/mustache-templates/code/README.md

-# Image processing
+# Mustache templates in Haskell

-Code for the “image processing” tutorial.
+Code for the “Mustache templates in Haskell” tutorial.

 ## License

 Copyright © 2016 Stack Builders

-Distributed under BSD 3 clause license.
+Distributed under MIT license.